Visheshjha09/clock_python_miniproject-/README.md

 # clock_python_miniproject
- This is a normal project made using using python which shows time in the digital clock
+ This is a normal project made using python/tkinter which shows time in the digital clock